aigor/spring-beans-visualized/README.md

 * You should have running Spring Boot application with enabled Spring Boot Actuator ```beans``` endpoint.

-* You may need to configure Spring Beans Visualized application by modifying constants in ```app.json``` file.
+* You may need to configure Spring Beans Visualized application by modifying constants in the ```app.js``` file.
 Most likely you have to setup your user/password and application host/port, probably Spring Boot Actuator endpoints base path.

 * Get dependencies & start _Spring Beans Visualized_ application
 ```